ibmverse/verse-developer/_tutorials/business_card.markdown

 * __url__ is required because it specifies the URL of the web application that is launched by the action contribution; you can specify the URL of any web application that you can access.

-* __extensions__ configures the widget as an action contribution, and uses __"dataType": "person"__ to specify that the action button is rendered in the business card view.
+* __extensions__ configures the widget as an action contribution, and uses __"object": "person"__ to specify that the action button is rendered in the business card view.

 * __preferences__ in __payload__ indicates that a context property called profile.primaryEmail is sent to the web application as the value of the URL parameter called __searchFor__.